-Changing gear oil
+EMU29289 Changing gear oil EWM00800

-- Be sure the outboard motor is securely fastened to the transom or a stable stand.
-You could be severely injured if the outboard motor falls on you. - Never get under the lower unit while it is tilted, even when the tilt support lever or knob is locked.
-Severe injury could occur if the outboard motor accidentally falls. - Tilt the outboard motor so that the gear oil drain screw is at the lowest point possible. - Place a suitable container under the gear case. - 3.
+Be sure the outboard motor is securely fastened to the transom or a stable stand.
+You could be severely injured if the outboard motor falls on you.

+- Never get under the lower unit while it is tilted, even when the tilt support lever or knob is locked.
+Severe injury could occur if the outboard motor accidentally falls. - 1.
+Tilt the outboard motor so that the gear oil drain screw is at the lowest point possible. - 2.
+Place a suitable container under the gear case. - 3.
 Remove the gear oil drain screw and gasket.
 NOTICE: If there is an excessive quantity of metal particles on the magnetic gear oil drain screw, this can indicate lower unit problem.
 Consult your Yamaha dealer.
 [ECM01900]

-- 1. Gear oil drain screw - 2.
-Oil level plug
+- 1. Gear oil drain screw

+- 2. Oil level plug

+- 3. Gasket

 - If a magnetic gear oil drain screw is equipped, remove all metal particles from the screw before installing it. - Always use new gaskets.
-Do not reuse the removed gaskets. - 4.
-Remove the oil level plug and gasket to allow the oil to drain completely.
-NOTICE: Inspect the used oil after it has been drained.
-If the oil is milky, water is getting into the gear case which can cause gear damage.
-Consult a Yamaha dealer for repair of the lower unit seals.
-[ECMO0711]
+Do not reuse the removed gaskets.

+4. Remove the oil level plug and gasket to allow the oil to drain completely.
+NOTICE: Check the used gear oil after it has been drained.
+If the gear oil is milky or contains water or a large amount of metal particles, the gear case may be damaged.
+Have a Yamaha dealer check and repair the outboard motor.
+[ECMO0713]